JoshCheek/ruby-kickstart.com/Readme.md

 Website for [ruby-kickstart.com](http://ruby-kickstart.com)

+The code in public/murano is under its own license given in that directory.

-This code is under the MIT license:
+Everything else in this project is under the MIT license:

 ---------------------------------------